DrDevopsMan/Galactic-CNN/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Elliptical  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; No Galaxy / Stars &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Spiral
 </p>

 The project includes full data preprocessing, augmentation, training, evaluation, and visualization of some learned feature maps.
-I also include the scripts I wrote that gathered the actual data from SDSS.
+I also include the scripts that gathered the actual data from SDSS and Galaxy Zoo.
 More work needs to be done to the data that I am using.
 Since some images contain both types of galaxy classes it can cause some issues.
+I have more details on the data below.
 The feature maps like the one below can also be adjusted to produce more columns.

 ![Feature Map for Spiral Galaxy](images/Featuremaps/FeatureMapSpiral.png)